yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

   - If `NULL`, no minimum is enforced (more complete, but noisier).
   - If set (e.g., `50`), query groups where execution count is below the threshold on one or both sides are flagged (and depending on script logic may be excluded from the primary regression list).

-  **Practical guidance**:
+> [!TIP]
-  - Use a higher value when your capture window is short and workload is spiky.
+> - Use a higher value when your capture window is short and workload is spiky.
-  - Use a lower value when your capture window is long and you want more coverage.
+> - Use a lower value when your capture window is long and you want more coverage.

 - `@MinRegressionRatio`
   Controls the minimum regression ratio that qualifies as a “regression candidate.”